ENVIRONMENT

 https://scti.org/

-– The list of certified products may vary by year, and sales performance is calculated based on products certified in each respective year.
+1) Certified products may vary by year, and sales performance is based on the products certified for each specific year.